c2-d2/Predicting_Pneumo_postPCV13/README.md

 Sensitivity analyses can be conducted by modifying GPSC cluster size cutoffs and vaccine type definitions in the final prediction script.

 👩‍🔬 Author
-Xueting Qiu, PhD, MD-equivalent
+Xueting Qiu, PhD
-Senior Scientist, Ginkgo Biosecurity
 Harvard T.H.
 Chan School of Public Health (former postdoc) 📧 xuetingqiu@hsph.harvard.edu
+📧 qiuxueting1402@gmail.com

 📜 Citation
 If you use this code or data, please cite: